phillip-db/MyLeague/PROPOSAL.md

 From the ideal gases project, I have experience in manipulating the cinder application to display different shapes/text.

-I am interested in this project because I often play League of Legends, but the official, built-in stats are difficult to navigate to, only display your stats, and are not visually appealing.
-Being able to access stats at any time about myself, my friends, or various champions would be helpful when I play the game.
+I am interested in this project because I often play League of Legends, but the official, built-in statisticsanalyzer are difficult to navigate to, only display your statisticsanalyzer, and are not visually appealing.
+Being able to access statisticsanalyzer at any time about myself, my friends, or various champions would be helpful when I play the game.
 Completing this project would be beneficial for myself and my friends because it would be used often.